A world where everyone has a decent place to live.

 Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity has served more than 9.8 million people worldwide.

 Habitat for Humanity International is a nonprofit, nongovernmental, ecumenical Christian housing organization currently working in over 70 countries.
-It seeks to eliminate poverty housing and homelessness by making safe shelter a matter of conscience and action.
-To accomplish this vision, Habitat invites people of all backgrounds, races and religions to build houses together in partnership with families in need.
+It seeks to eliminate poverty housing and homelessness by making the safe shelter a matter of conscience and action.
+To accomplish this vision, Habitat invites people of all backgrounds, races, and religions to build houses together in partnership with families in need.